GordoNice/fitsgeo/docs/user_guide.rst

 Here, we can simply define empty ``cells`` list and append it using for loop through surfaces in list.
 But, this will not work for some of them: cells with ``box_l``, ``box_l`` and ``ball`` surfaces must exclude ``cyl`` surface.
 Thus, we need to reconfigure cells ``0``, ``1``, ``4`` in ``cells`` list.
 Again, this is really flexible and not a problem.

-The part of code below, shows how we can print all properties of surfaces in console:
+The part of the code below shows how we can print all properties of surfaces in the console:

 .. literalinclude:: examples/example1.py
 	:lineno-start: 155
 	:lines: 155-158
 	:language: python

-We use ``created_surfaces`` list for that.
-Every surface has a ``print_properties`` method, which prints all properties of surface in console.
+We use the ``created_surfaces`` list for that.
+Every surface has a ``print_properties`` method, which prints all properties of surface in the console.

-And the final part exports all defined sections to PHITS:
+And the final part of code exports all defined sections to PHITS:

 .. literalinclude:: examples/example1.py
 	:lineno-start: 160
 	:lines: 160-161
 	:language: python

 The full code of the PHITS input file, as well as the PHITS visualization, are shown below.
-Note that the sections exported from FitsGeo are on the **14--68** lines.
+Note that the sections exported from FitsGeo are located on the **14--68** lines.

 .. figure:: images/example1_3D.png
 	:align: center